-The UC Davis GATEways Project (Gardens, Arts, and The Environment) is a master planning framework for the Arboretum & Public Garden that envisions the campus landscape as a portal into the campus, to welcome visitors and showcase the creative work and spirit of inquiry at UC Davis.
+The UC Davis GATEways Project (Gardens, Arts, and The Environment) is a master planning framework for the Arboretum and Public Garden that envisions the campus landscape as a portal into the campus, to welcome visitors and showcase the creative work and spirit of inquiry at UC Davis.

-With the GATEways Project, the Arboretum & Public Garden will continue its work as a national leader in the public garden field, but it will also adopt a new mission — to inform visitors about the important ideas and complex issues UC Davis scientists and scholars are tackling.
+With the GATEways Project, the Arboretum and Public Garden will continue its work as a national leader in the public garden field, but it will also adopt a new mission — to inform visitors about the important ideas and complex issues UC Davis scientists and scholars are tackling.

 We work with campus and community partners to develop multi-layered learning experience that use teaching landscapes, public arts, exhibits, digital technologies, and interactions with students to engage and inspire visitors.